Labrador Retrievers are fantastic family pets.

 They have an amazing sense of smell, and they can work on any type of terrain or in any environment.

-Their natural abilities combined with their desire to please and their love of people makes them the perfect choice for search and rescue dogs.
+Their natural abilities combined with their desire to please and their love of people make them the perfect choice for search and rescue dogs.

 17. Labs are Best Family Pets Because They are Very Social

 They love to be around people and be in the thick of things socially.
 They are good with other dogs and love children.
 All these traits make them the perfect family dog.